datatags/MobChipLite/README.md

 # 🚚 MobChipLite
 > Minecraft Entity AI and Bosses Library for 1.17 and above

+> MobChipLite is a fork of the original MobChip library, which was created by [gmitch215](https://github.com/gmitch215) (formerly known as GamerCoder215).
+MobChipLite is a continuation of the original library, with some features and versions removed, but the ultimate goal of updating it to work with the latest versions of Minecraft.
+Most of the remainder of the README still refers to original MobChip, but the information will still be kept up-to-date.

 ## Background
 <details>
     <summary>Click to Expand</summary>

-MobChipLite is an all-in-one Entity AI and Bosses Library for Minecraft 1.17 and above.
+MobChip is an all-in-one Entity AI and Bosses Library for Minecraft 1.17 and above.
 It allows you to easily implement Minecraft's native entity
 AI into your own plugins for simple use.

-MobChipLite is a fork of the original MobChip library, which was created by gmitch215/GamerCoder215.
-MobChipLite is a continuation of the original library, with some features and versions removed, but the ultimate goal of updating it to work with the latest versions of Minecraft.
 </details>

 ## ❓ Why?